curegit/reification/README.md

 Usage: `from reification import Reified`

 `Reified` is a Mixin class designed to facilitate the creation of new types based on reified type parameters.
+Mostly, you should put this mixin class earlier than normal generic class in your class inheritance definition because of the MRO issue.

 This class is thread-safe so that inheriting classes can be used in multiple threads.